tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - *Question* (aamiri2-stat6250): How can we load our data using PROC SQL?
 - Question (aguenane−stat6250): Even though PROC SQL requires less code (since it uses the select clause to combine the functions of the RETAIN and KEEP statements), when are the times when you want to use PROC SQL and when are the times you would want to use the regular DATA step?
 - *Question* (ldai4-stat6250): How can we recover the right format of date for downloaded Excel file in SAS?
+- *Question*(kamirneni-stat6250): What is the advantage of using PROC SQL over the conventional retain and keep method?
+- *Answer*(kamirneni-stat6250): it can also be used as a substitute for proc means, proc freq, and many other proc statements with the right syntax to make the code and dataset result more efficient.